Richard Leiper QC

 In the Who’s Who Legal UK Bar Report 2019, Richard was identified as one of the 7 most highly regarded silks in employment law, adding that he “gains extensive praise as ‘a real star of the Bar’, and an ‘absolutely outstanding, confident, commercial and diligent advocate’.”

 Richard has substantial experience in all aspects of employment law, both statutory and common law, appearing at every level.
 From 2005 onwards he has advised in very long-running equal pay disputes.
-He continues to appear in long employment tribunal claims, predominantly those involving discrimination and whistleblowing claims, acting both for employer and employee.
-Appellate cases have included:
+He continues to appear in long employment tribunal claims, predominantly those involving discrimination and whistleblowing claims, acting both for employer and employee, as well as in employment appeals.

 Financial Services Regulation

-Richard is a co-editor and substantial contributor to the recently published “Conduct and Pay in the Financial Services Industry”, published in the Lloyd’s Commercial Law Library.
+Richard is a co-editor and substantial contributor to “Conduct and Pay in the Financial Services Industry”, published in the Lloyd’s Commercial Law Library in 2017.
 The book reflects his expertise in this field, advising in particular on all aspects of the Senior Managers Regime, the Certification Regime and remuneration issues (arising both under the remuneration codes, including malus and clawback, and the common law).
-He has been involved in some of the leading cases on City bonuses, including:
+He has been involved in some of the leading cases on City bonuses.

-Richard has an extensive High Court commercial practice, appearing in the Commercial Court, Queen’s Bench Division, Chancery Division and the Technology and Construction Court, as well as in arbitrations.
-His core practice centres on the relationship between the individual and the corporate body: directors’ duties, shareholders’ disputes, the economic torts, protection of confidential information and restraint of trade.
+Richard has an extensive High Court commercial practice, appearing in the Commercial Court, Circuit Commercial Court, Queen’s Bench Division, Chancery Division and the Technology and Construction Court, as well as in arbitrations.
+His core practice centres on the relationship between the individual and the corporate body: directors’ duties, boardroom and shareholders’ disputes, the economic torts, conspiracy, protection of confidential information and restraint of trade, including team moves.
 Nevertheless, the subject matter is diffuse, from solicitors’ negligence to the heat treatment of torsion bars.
 He has considerable experience in dealing with injunction applications, both with and without notice.
-Examples of longer cases include:

 “… very clear on his feet.
 He is extremely incisive and a joy to work with.”
 Chambers & Partners